-Sadun, Lorenzo, Applied Linear Algebra: The Decoupling Principle, Prentice Hall, 2001, xvii + 349 pp.
+Sadun, Lorenzo, Applied Linear Algebra: The Decoupling Principle, Prentice Hall, 2001, xvii + 349 pp. Second edition, American Mathematical Society, 2008, 371 pp.

 Written from the point of view of physics and engineering, this book emphasizes one important aspect of linear algebra, the diagonalization (or decoupling) of matrices and linear operators.
 It is designed as a text for a second course in linear algebra for juniors and seniors.
 Chapters on crucial applications (discrete-time evolution, first- and second-order continuous-time evolution, Markov chains and probability matrices, linear analysis near fixed points of nonlinear problems), the wave equation, continuous spectra and the Dirac delta function, Fourier transforms, and Green's functions.